-The examination board pronounces the candidate's admission on the basis of the results obtained in the 'admissibility' and 'admission' tests.
+The admissions panel pronounces the candidate's admission on the basis of the results obtained in the 'admissibility' and 'admission' tests.
 Up to the maximum of places available, candidates are placed in ranking order on the 'main list'.
-The examination panel may, moreover, create an additional, or 'complementary' list, on which candidates will be entered who may join the School if any of the candidates on the main list decides to withdraw.
+The admissions panel may, moreover, create an additional, or 'complementary' list, on which candidates will be entered who may join the School if any of the candidates on the main list decides to withdraw.

 1.2.1.1.
-Conditions for joining the course
+Conditions for joining the entrance examination